Liquid viscosity: Why viscosity counts for pods

 The PG/VG ratio: A question of balance

-The magic lies in the blend.
-Manufacturers combine PG and VG in varying ratios to control the e-liquid's properties.
-A typical 50/50 blend offers a balanced mix of flavor, throat hit, and vapor production.
-A 70/30 VG/PG blend, on the other hand, is designed for maximum vapor production.
+The magic lies in the mix.
+Manufacturers combine PG and VG in different ratios to control the properties of the e-liquid.
+A typical 50/50 mix offers a balanced blend of

 Why viscosity is so critical specifically for pod systems

-While large sub-ohm atomizers for cloud chasing, with their huge coils and wide liquid channels, can handle almost any viscosity, pod systems are far more sensitive.
-This is due to their compact design.
+While large sub-ohm atomizers for cloud chasing, with their huge coils and wide liquid channels, can handle almost any viscosity, Pod systems far more sensitive.
+The reason lies in their compact design.

 The intricate mechanics of the pod coils